jsspec/jsspec.github.io/index.md

 ```

 (*) Sometimes tests need to do things in order, but you should specify this in the context options instead.
 JSSpec's own specs do this in a few important places.

+In the first three cases above, the `spec/**/*spec.js` could have been omitted, as this is the default.

 ## Use
 The standard bits: